TurboSource-Marialis/machtiani/README.md

    <Your new prompt instructions>
    ```

+   - Output Example:
    - ![Markdown Chat Example](images/editing-markdown-response.png)

 3. **Specifying additional parameters:**

    Just a sample of the options.

    ```bash
    machtiani "Add a new endpoint to get stats." --model gpt-4o --mode pure-chat --match-strength high